amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     WHERE weight IS NOT NULL;

 > #### CHALLENGE 7
 > Write a query to determine the average weight of the individuals in records 1, 63, and 64.
-How are null values treated?
+How are `NULL` values treated?

 ## <a name="sort"></a> Sorting